-The popularity of silicone has been on the rise, mostly because of the advantages that it offers for both baking and cooking.
-For one thing, the soft, flexible material is lightweight and easy to handle, and in the case of silicone bags and similar items, it can fold down for compact storage.
-And because the material isn’t metal, you won’t have to worry about it rusting.
+Silicone has gained in popularity because of the advantages it offers for both baking and cooking.
+The soft, flexible material is lightweight and easy to handle, and in the case of silicone bags and similar items, it can fold down for compact storage.
+Because silicone isn’t metal, you also don’t have to worry about it rusting.
 Combined with the fact that it’s lightweight and doesn’t shatter, silicone cookware can be ideal for road trips, camping and any other situation where you’ll be traveling light.